Field Entomology • Practical Skills • Real Natural History

 Specimen preparation

-Microscopy
+Microscopy identification

-Recording and conservation relevance
+Recording field & bench data and its conservation relevance

 We will cover: